HydraulicRobert/NotificationAPI/README.md

 all rights reserved

 ## configuration
-when creating a ini by starting it for the first time it will look like this:
+restart after changing the config for it to take effect. when creating a ini by starting it for the first time it will look like this:

 ```ini